ValeriiMandryka/Boilerplate-Playwright-Allure-PlaywrightReport-Docker/README.md

 # Boilerplate-Playwright-PlaywrightReport-AllureReport
-Template repository for project based on Playwright framefork with configurated GitHub actions and Playwrite report.
+Template repository for project based on Playwright framefork with configurated GitHub actions and Allure report.
 Can be used for auto testing on Chromium/Firefox/Webkit browsers and MobileChrome/MobileSafari

 ##  Attantion!
 To run tests on different browsers Antivirus tool should be switched off